 Another reason why making cupcakes in advance is a great idea is if you need to make a mass quantity of cupcakes and only have so much space in your oven.

-It is always a good idea to make cupcakes ahead of time regardless of how many you will be making simply to ensure they taste good.
 Even professional pastry chefs make baking mistakes now and then, adding too much baking soda (or using baking powder instead) or forgetting to put in the salt.

-Make your cupcakes in advance, give one a try and make sure they taste great!
-If something is off, you will have time to whip up another batch!
+Make your cupcakes in advance, give one a try, and make sure they taste great.
+If something is off, you will have time to whip up another batch.
 It is always good to be prepared!

 Why Frost Cupcakes Before Storing?